ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • Renegade II (Rare+): Noticeably faster lever-action cycling

-• Renegade III (Epic): Significantly faster fire rate; the weapon begins feeling like a rapid-fire platform rather than a clunky rifle
+• Renegade III (Epic): Much faster fire rate; the weapon starts feeling like a rapid-fire platform rather than a clunky rifle

 • Renegade IV (Legendary): Shockingly fast fire rate with smooth handling